JoinCODED/WS-Flutter-M10-Auth/03_Signup/03_Multiple_providers.md

 }
 ```

-In this way you can include as much providers as you wish to your app.
+In that way, you can include as much providers as you wish to your app.